Post image for Bodyweight 20/10 For Fat Loss

 Hello, Adam and thanks for an interesting homepage!

 I am 43 years and lives in Sweden.
-I have played ice hockey and done floormartial arts for almost 35 years and has often used Tabata similar exercises:
+I have played ice hockey and done martial arts for almost 35 years and has often used Tabata similar exercises:

 My favourites are: